 Two terms are used in connection with this:

-Levelling Screed - This is used to form a flat level surface on which other flooring is laid.
+Levelling Screed: this is used to form a flat level surface on which another flooring is laid.

-Wearing Screed - This was known as ‘granolithic’ or ‘high strength concrete’ topping.
+Wearing Screed: this is known as ‘granolithic’ or ‘high strength concrete’ topping.

-In the past ten years several standards have been revised to accommodate the use of new materials and to align with European standards.
+In the past ten years, several standards have been revised to accommodate the use of new materials and to align with European standards.
 The key standard is BS 8204 ‘Screeds, bases and in situ floorings’.
-This is actually a Code of Practise and as such provides guidance and recommendations - it does not specify requirements.
-Each Part has recommendations for testing, although other than checks for level and surface regularity other testing is normally only made when there are Project specified requirements or the quality of the screed is in doubt.
+This is actually a Code of Practice and as such provides guidance and recommendations – it does not specify requirements.
+Each Part has recommendations for testing, although, other than checks for level and surface regularity, other testing is normally only made when there are project specified requirements or the quality of the screed is in doubt.